jgruber/f5-appsvcs-demo/README.md

 ## Adding BIG-IP Device Access to the Gateway

 We can now add BIG-IP devices trusts through our application to the f5-api-service-gateway.
 Putting our web service application between the end user and the f5-api-services-gateway allow us define custom secutiry and access controls.
 The authentication framework the demo applicatoin uses is call [Express Middleware Passport](http://www.passportjs.org/).
-This framework has authentication modules which work with well over 100 different authentication sources including ldap, active directory, github, twitter, facebook, google, azure, aws, and others.
+This framework has authentication modules which work with over 300 different authentication sources including ldap, active directory, github, twitter, facebook, google, azure, aws, and others.

 To add a device trust through the application's ```/api/devices`` API endpoints, we simply post our BIG-IP device definition and credentials.